 Image designed by Freepik

-Manage your emotions: Take a breath, acknowledge your feelings, and listen with an open mind.
+Manage your emotions: Take a breath, acknowledge your feelings,

 Strong emotions can cloud our judgment and make it difficult to listen objectively.
 When we feel threatened, angry, or upset, we're more likely to tune out the speaker or react defensively.
 These emotional barriers can hinder our ability to engage in productive dialogue and build rapport with others.